Strait-Jacket is available to rent or buy now.

-William Castle’s 1964 B-film, Strait-Jacket, is a psychological horror that follows Lucy Harbin (Joan Crawford, in the worst wig of her career).
-Recently released from a psychiatric hospital, having decapitated her husband and his mistress in front of her three-year-old child, Harbin moves back in with her daughter, Carol (Diane Baker).
-However, upon her release, the murders start again.
+William Castle’s 1964 B-film, Strait-Jacket, is a psychological horror that follows Lucy Harbin (Joan Crawford, in the worst wig of her career), who has recently been released from a psychiatric hospital, having decapitated her husband and his mistress in front of her three-year-old child.
+Harbin moves back in with her daughter, Carol (Diane Baker); however, a series of murders start again upon her release.

 As horrifying as all this sounds, Castle’s film is more camp-horror than a profound shocker.
 This is primarily due to the film’s low budget, its slasher elements slightly ridiculous, with cartoonish, bloodless beheadings.
-But this only adds to the fun of Castles post-Psycho horror romp in a film that never really takes itself seriously.
-Written by Robert Bloch, the author of Psycho – Strait-Jacket has a lot in common with Hitchcock’s classic.
-Its narrative, feeling like Psycho’s less scary twin despite some visual shocks and a twisty ending.
-Yet it quickly forgoes its horror in favour of the ridiculous reasonably early on, marking it out from Hitchcocks 1960 masterpiece.
+But this only adds to the fun of Castle’s post-Psycho horror romp.
+Written by Robert Bloch, the author of Psycho – Strait-Jacket has a lot in common with Hitchcock’s classic, its narrative, Psycho’s less scary twin, despite some visual shocks and a twisty ending.
+Yet it quickly forgoes its horror in favour of the ridiculous reasonably early on, marking it out from Hitchcock’s 1960 masterpiece.